WELCOME TO ST. CHRISTOPHER'S EPISCOPAL CHURCH!

 Dear St. Christopher's Family, Friends and Neighbors,

-We all long to put the Covid pandemic behind us, and yet here we are entering a third year.
+We all long to put the Covid pandemic behind us.
 While we are returning to more of what we used to do, we're still living under its sway.
 Perhaps as much as any time in history, the unchangeable, loving nature of God and the perspective and guidance found in the Christian faith, shared in community, are providing us with comfort, strength and refreshment.
 Won't you join us?

 Among the things we have found to be really helpful are: